About the Liver

 - Drink fresh green juices or smoothies made with kale and chard to activate the liver’s ability to flush out toxins.

-- Include beets into your juicing routine.
+- Juice beets.
 They are cleansing to the kidneys and liver and promote liver regeneration.
+Read more about juicing

 - Include raw greens such as arugula, watercress, and dandelion greens into your diet as they also have a cleansing effect on your liver.